john-clark/rust-oxide-umod/README.md

 Automatically calculates item costs based on ingredients

 [Item History](https://umod.org/plugins/item-history)
+Keep track of which player an item came from

 [Item Renamer](https://umod.org/plugins/item-renamer)
+Rename an item with style

 [Item Reskinner](https://oxidemod.org/plugins/item-reskinner.2423/)
 Allow players to reskin items with the skins they own.